nickfargo/state/README.md

 object.state().change('NameOfNewState');
 ```

-Putting this together, then, we have:
+Putting this together, then, we can create an object that changes its behavior:

-*Hereafter example code will be provided in both hand-rolled JavaScript and [CoffeeScript](http://coffeescript.org/) — please freely follow or ignore either according to taste.*
+*(Hereafter example code will be presented in both hand-rolled JavaScript and [CoffeeScript](http://coffeescript.org/) — please freely follow or ignore either according to taste.)*

 ```javascript
 var obj = {